wercker-labs/wercker-blog/source/posts/2013-09-19-Gettingstarted-with-android-part-1.md

           gradle --refresh-dependencies --rerun-tasks --full-stacktrace build -q --project-cache-dir=$WERCKER_CACHE_DIR
 ```

-You don't need to add it to your application, but let's add it.
+You don't have to add the yaml to your application, but let's add it.
 Later we will expand it.

 ```
 $ git add wercker.yml